NaturailyShopify/Naturaily-netlify/_posts/2013-08-27-why-we-used-foundation-framework-on-naturailycom.md

 ---
-title: Why we used Foundation Framework on naturaily.com
+title: Why We Used Foundation Framework on naturaily.com
 description: >-
   We will go over through some of the best features of the Foundation Framework which are the reasons why we used it to develop our website.